temujin9/mezovy/b-plot.md

 - Take revenge on elves

 ## Grey Eye
-- Plot points: 1
+- Plot points: 2
 - Open closed trods
 - Finding and destroying portal knowledge
 - Necromantic power sources

-## Tsarina Suzyanna
-- Plot points: 9
-- Advances her plots by 2d3-2 each month
-- Armies advance upon and smash her enemies
-- Courtiers find ways to maintain power

 # History
+- Akichi just pulled Athamberingia into the war on the Tsarina's side
 - The Queen raises a Tower of Fear, only to have it smashed by the TTPCs
 - Grey Eye starts assassinating wizards and burning libraries en-masse
 - Oilester attacks in the Shadow Realm, pulling The Queen into a two-front war